MattiasFestin/inferense-site/src/pages/products/index.md

         Not only does it save time.
 But with good analytics, you can get real-time feedback for performance, cost or other relevant metrics.
     - image: /img/undraw_server_status_5pbv.png
       text: >
         You have lots of data.
 You probably don't have time creating or analyzing reports.
-And the reports are probably don't reflect on the reality, the "what".
+And the reports are probably don't reflect  the "what".
 What to change, what to increase/decrease.
 We find the "what" so you can do the "do".
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their